Skip to main content

 Is this crypto airdrop taxable in the UK?

-We classify the transaction against ChainTax's dedicated airdrop handler.
-Result is informational — verify with a qualified tax adviser.
+We check the transaction against ChainTax's supported airdrop evidence rules.
+Result is informational, so verify with a qualified tax adviser.

 1